IoTDevices/RaspberryAPI/README.md

 We will have progressively more written here about the Raspberry API Server, here in the next few weeks!

-(Note: a device ID has to be added to a table that the Entity Framework auto generates in the SQL Database ...
-I'll write a script to automate it real soon as to the uninitiated, this won't be so easy just out of the box until I write instructions ... stay tuned, it's upcoming weekend work).
+Notes: ** An application ID has to be added to the Clients table (which the Entity Framework auto generates in the SQL Database) ...
+I'll write an API Endpoint to automate it really soon as to the uninitiated, this won't be so easy just out of the box until I write instructions ... stay tuned, although it's very simple, it's upcoming weekend work).